Etiene/lua.space/posts/art/making-music-in-lua.md

 ##Using Lua in a musical context
 Why use Lua for live coding if there are cooler and more developed frameworks?
 Well, that was the first question that I had to answer when I decided to write a musical live coding environment in Lua, now named [Moonlet](https://github.com/elihugarret/Moonlet).
 It is not the first Lua live coding framework, may be the best known is [LuaAV](http://lua-av.mat.ucsb.edu/blog/) but the project seems dead, it also exists [Praxis](https://github.com/createuniverses/praxis) and [Worp](http://worp.zevv.nl/) but you have to compile a lot of things and I hate to compile a lot of things, in this case Moonlet is portable (only for Windows users).
 Writing your own environment is like making your own musical instrument and Lua lets me to express easily (with a few lines of code) ideas and structures, needed to create the music that I want.
-I will explain, in future posts entries, how developing some musical concepts in Lua are easier and more readable compared with other languages.
+I will explain that in future posts entries and how developing some musical concepts in Lua are easier and more readable compared with other languages.

 ##Experiments
 I made a few videos showing how Moonlet behaves with diverse Lua libraries.